-The PIs have previously applied Instructional Design in two trial interventions with excellent results: (1) to create a new unit of an existing Computational Thinking course for non-CS major undergraduates, and (2) to create a new five-day introductory workshop on Computer Science for high schoolers.
-In the former setting, the model was applied rigorously to correct a perceived gap in students' learning; in the latter setting, the model was applied loosely to create a new instructional experience from scratch.
-This differentiation represents the degree to which the model can be adapted to the constraints of the instructor.
-A survey of the literature has revealed no prior, formal attempts at applying this technique to CS Education.

-Instructional Design methods not only lead to tight, focused instruction to the benefit of the learners, but also gives detailed metrics on the impact of the course materials.
-Formative Evaluation is a crucial component of Instructional Design, required at multiple levels using a pre- and post- assessments.
-In the two case studies, small group and field trials were conducted with real learners to gather data that demonstrates the students had significant learning gains with an average improvement of up to 46% in some areas.
-However, even more crucially, the thorough planning identified a number of inadequacies that would not have been accounted for otherwise, before developing instructional materials.
+The PIs have previously applied ID methods to create a new unit of the Computational Thinking course, and also to create a five-day introductory workshop on Computer Science for high school students.
+In the former case, the ID model was applied rigorously to correct a perceived gap in students' learning.
+In the latter case, the model was applied loosely to create a new instructional unit.
+In both cases, small group and field trials were conducted with real learners to gather data that demonstrates the students had significant learning gains with an average improvement of up to 46% in some areas.
+However, even more crucially, the thorough planning identified a number of inadequacies that would not have been accounted for otherwise.

-A common problem with course dissemination is that the curriculum developers usually only share the course materials (e.g., PowerPoint slides, handouts, project write-ups, etc.) rather than a high-level instructional strategy, learning objectives, and other key resources.
-The formal methods of Instructional Design are self-documenting at every phase, so that curriculum adopters are given materials with the context and justifications of the materials.

-2.6.
-Preliminary Results from the Computational Thinking class
+2.5.
+Computational Thinking (CT) Class

-The preliminary results from the first two offerings of the class in the Fall 2014 and Spring 2015 semesters include an analysis of student motivation and the use of cohorts.
-Survey results are from XX students in the class, AA% female and BB% male.
-There was a wide variety among majors, with students in psychology, political science, English, mathematics, theatre, university studies, and other disciplines.
-To assess the motivational impact of our pedagogical approaches and technological innovations, we surveyed students with the MUSIC Model of Academic Motivation Inventory (MMAMI).
-MMAMI is a validated instrument for measuring students’ beliefs related to the five key components of the MUSIC model [12].
+A Computational Thinking (CT) class was developed with support from an IUSE Eager award.
+Preliminary results from the first two offerings of the CT class (Fall 2014 and Spring 2015) include an analysis of student motivation and the use of group-based “cohorts”.
+There were 65 students in the two classes, 43% female and 57% male.
+There was a wide variety of majors, with students in psychology, political science, English, mathematics, theatre, university studies, and other disciplines.
+To assess the motivational impact of our pedagogical approaches and technological innovations, we surveyed students with the MUSIC Model of Academic Motivation Inventory (MMAMI) [12].
 The version used in our course consists of 26 statements that students responded to on a 6-point Likert scale (ranging from “Strong Disagreement” to “Strong Agreement”).
 The responses are then averaged into subscales relating to each of the components of the MUSIC model – eMpowerment, Usefulness, Success, Interest, and Caring.
-Examples of the statements include:“The knowledge I gain in this course is important for my future.”
-And“I enjoy completing the coursework.”
+Examples of the statements include: “The knowledge I gain in this course is important for my future” and “I enjoy completing the coursework”

 As a baseline measure of success, the results from the MUSIC inventory suggest that students were overall motivated in this course.
 Students reported high average scores in all five areas of the MUSIC model, with no strong standard deviation.
 The results, shown in Figure 2, indicate that students “Agreed” in the belief that they were empowered, able to succeed, cared for, and that the course was interesting and useful.
 Our interpretation of this data is that, at a minimum, this course was successful in engaging students.